jgrss/geowombat/doc/source/io-distributed.rst

 .. code:: python

+    import itertools
     import geowombat as gw
     from geowombat.core.parallel import ParallelTask

     def user_func(*args):

         """
         Block-level function to be executed in parallel.
-The first argument is the block data, and the second argument is the number of parallel worker threads for dask.compute().
+The first argument is the block data, the second argument is the block id, and the third argument is the number of parallel worker threads for dask.compute().
         """

         # Gather function arguments
-        data, num_workers = list(itertools.chain(*args))
+        data, window_id, num_workers = list(itertools.chain(*args))

         # Send the computation to Dask
         return data.data.sum().compute(scheduler='threads', num_workers=num_workers)